View all frequently asked questions

 Captions also help viewers watching in an “audio off” mode to better understand your video.
 Studies show that videos with captions are viewed longer than those that don’t.
 Finally, since search engines can’t index video, adding captions to your videos will ensure that they are indexed by search engines more quickly and accurately, meaning your video will reach more people.

-Captions afford viewers who may be deaf or hard of hearing access to televised programming, while offering the producer a much larger viewing audience.
-There are currently over one million deaf people in the United States, and over 28 million people affected by hearing loss.
+Captions afford viewers who may be deaf or hard of hearing improved access to your content.
+There are currently over one million deaf people in the United States, and over 28 million people affected to some degree by hearing loss.

 Captioning has been related to higher comprehension skills when compared to viewers watching the same media without captions.